-With respect to the participation of any Employees who are also officers or directors of the Corporation subject to Section 16(b) of the Exchange Act, the Plan shall be administered in compliance with the "disinterested administration" requirement of Rule 16b-3.
+With respect to the participation of eligible participants who are subject to Section 16(b) of the Exchange Act, the Plan shall be administered in compliance with the requirements of Rule 16b-3.
 In the case of officers or other Employees or persons who are not directors of the Corporation, grants may be approved by the Committee or by a majority of the members of the Board of Directors.
 Notwithstanding the above, the Committee, in its sole discretion, may delegate its powers hereunder to grant Stock Options to persons who are not subject to Section 16(b) of the Exchange Act, to certain officers of the Corporation.
 Any such delegation shall be in writing and shall clearly describe any limitations to which such delegation of authority is subject.

 In the event the Corporation is a "publicly held corporation" as defined in paragraph (2) of section 162(m) of the Code, as amended by the Revenue Reconciliation Act of 1993 (P.L.
-103-66), and the regulations promulgated thereunder ("Section 162(m)"), the Corporation may establish a committee of outside directors meeting the requirements of Section 162(m) to approve the grant of Stock Options which might reasonably be anticipated to result in the payment of employee remuneration that would otherwise exceed the limit on employee remuneration deductible for income tax purposes pursuant to Section 162(m).
+103-66), and the regulations promulgated thereunder ("Section 162(m)"), the Corporation shall establish a committee of outside directors meeting the requirements of Section 162(m) to approve the grant of Stock Options which might reasonably be anticipated to result in the payment of employee remuneration that would otherwise exceed the limit on employee remuneration deductible for income tax purposes pursuant to Section 162(m).